cmang/durdraw/readme.md

 ## REQUIREMENTS:

 * Python 3
-* Pillow or PIL Python module
+* Linux, macOS, or other Unix-like System

 ## OPTIONAL EXTRAS: